suhag-alamin/suhag-alamin/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=developer-suhag&label=Profile%20views&color=0e75b6&style=flat" alt="developer-suhag" /> </p>

 <h4>I'd like to welcome you to my GitHub profile.</h4>
- <h3>I am a <b>React Front End Developer</b> and <b>Junior MERN Stack Developer</b> with two years of experience.
+ <p>I am a <b>React Front End Developer</b> and <b>Junior MERN Stack Developer</b> with two years of experience.
 I have completed 90+ successful projects for both international and domestic clients, including e-commerce and enterprise web applications.
 My expertise lies in Javascript-based applications, especially React, Next.js, Node.js, and Vanilla JavaScript.
-I strive to ensure that my clients are happy with my work and that they are 100% satisfied with the finished products.</h3>
+I strive to ensure that my clients are happy with my work and that they are 100% satisfied with the finished products.</p>

 - 🌱 I’m currently learning **Node.js, Express.js TypeScript, MongoDb (database)**